jvanstone/Canadainfo/README.md

 5. Navigate to Appearance > Customize in your admin panel and customize to taste.

 == Privacy ==
-M & J Wedding uses LocalStorage to save the setting when Dark Mode support is turned on or off.
-LocalStorage is necessary for the setting to work and is only used when a user clicks on the Dark Mode button.
-No data is saved in the database or transferred.

 == Changelog ==

 = 1.0 =
-* Released: December 8, 2020
+* Released: Mar 1, 2021

 Initial release

 == Copyright ==

-M & J Wedding WordPress Theme, 2021 Vanstone Online
-M & J Wedding is distributed under the terms of the GNU GPL.
+Canada Info WordPress Theme, 2021 Vanstone Online Canada Info is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by